James L. Fisk

-James Liberty Fisk (ca. 1835 -1902) was an officer in the Union Army during the American Civil War who promoted settlement of the western United States.
-He led four expeditions from Minnesota to Montana in the 1860s.
+James Liberty Fisk (ca. 1835 – 1902) was an officer in the Union Army during the American Civil War who promoted settlement of the western United States.
+He led four expeditions from Minnesota to Montana in the 1860s, before resigning his commission and settling there himself.

 Early life

 Fisk was born in New York of Irish extraction, the eldest of six sons of John B. and Jerusha T. Fisk.
 He worked as a "raftsman, farmer, carriage maker, and newspaperman" for the Daily Courier of Lafayette, Indiana.
 Four of his five brothers also became newspapermen.

 Becoming engrossed with the western frontier, he moved to White Bear Lake, Minnesota, sometime in the 1850s, married Lydia Burson, and started farming.
 In 1857, he was in the expedition of William H. Nobles which tried unsuccessfully to build a wagon road from Fort Ridgely to South Pass.
 Later, he was the secretary of the Dakota Land Company, which promoted settlement along the road.